aRibra/nano-web-crawler/README.md

 # nano-web-crawler

 # Brief
-A nano web crawler that downloads videos from youtube according to a search query and extracts video frames every 'x time'.
+A nano web crawler that searches for, and downloads videos form google according to a search query and extracts video frames every 'x time'.

 ## Python Script